 High school juniors and seniors and undergraduate students can apply for a research fellowship during the academic year at our Maine and Connecticut campuses.

-The Jackson Laboratory welcomes applications from high school juniors and seniors and undergraduate students interested in a research internship during the academic year.
+The Jackson Laboratory welcomes applications from high school juniors and seniors, and undergraduate students interested in a research fellowship during the academic year.

-High school students must be enrolled as a junior or senior in good standing at a high school within commuting distance of the Jackson Laboratory.
+High school students must be enrolled as a junior or senior in good standing at a high school within commuting distance of the Jackson Laboratory campus in either Farmington, CT or Bar Harbor, ME.
+High school students are invited to apply for in-person or hybrid fellowships.
 Only students 16 years and older may apply.
-College students must be enrolled as an undergraduate student in good standing with their home institution.
-Residential accommodations are typically not provided.
-Concurrent to a JAX academic year internship, students must be enrolled in an independent study or student research program for which credit is awarded.
-The Laboratory prefers that interns be in residence for at least one semester or academic term.
+High school students must commit to the fellowship for a full academic year; partial year fellowships cannot be accommodated.
+All fellows must spend a minimum of 180 hours at the Laboratory as part of the fellowship.
+Concurrent to a JAX academic year fellowship, students must be enrolled in an independent study or student research program for which credit is awarded (see Academic Credit, above).